toruseo/UXsimpp/instructions_for_developers.md

     )docstring");
 ```

-For C++ codes, the code MUST follow the Doxygen style.
+For C++ codes, the code must follow the Doxygen style.
-The function documentation MUST be written in the following way.
+The function documentation must be written in the following way.

 ```cpp
 /**